Bronya-Rand/Prom-Spec-V3/Concept.md

 ## JSON Objects in Prom V3 (Character Card V3.1)
 Prom V3 takes what already exists in V2 and RisuAI's V3 and adapts it to be easier to read for application developers to implement in their own codebases without the unnecessary bloat of Risu's `assets` folder (that I have already explained [here](./README.md#assets)) and the incorporation of beneficial features such as:

-1. Adding the ability for multiple scenarios and/or greetings in one object.
+.
-2. Combining character info outside the character data card if it's not needed.
+1. Combining character info outside the character data card if it's not needed.
-3. Add Point 1 to Group Chats.
+2. Add Point 1 to Group Chats.
-4. Make example messages easier to parse.
+3. Make example messages easier to parse.
+4. Optimize fields in favor of macros

-Due to these optimizations, primarily the new `CharacterScenario` object, V1 and V2 character card readers will not be able to read Prom V3 cards.
+Due to these optimizations, primarily the new `CharacterExampleMessage` object, V1 and V2 character card readers may not not be able to read Prom V3 cards without some code adjustments.
 V3 readers however can read V1/V2 by adapting the fields in V1/V2 to V3 as described in *Deprecated Fields*.
 V1/V2 readers may be able to adapt V3 entries to V1/V2 types via *Deprecated Fields* but I cannot guarantee everything will be in it (especially with multiple scenarios and/or group scenarios).

 In addition, due to the removal of the `assets` field, any features from RisuAI or other frontends that use that field will not be imported to Prom V3.
 This *can* be added back by a field addition, but IMO, this is better reserved in `extensions` if it's actually needed (see [CharX](./README.md#charx-charx) for my thoughts).